2024 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 57: Palomino vs. Trout
+BKFC 57: Palomino vs. Trout

-Bare Knuckle Fighting Championship 57: Palomino vs. Trout was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 2, 2024, at the Seminole Hard Rock Hotel & Casino Hollywood in Hollywood, Florida, USA.
+BKFC 57: Palomino vs. Trout was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 2, 2024, at the Seminole Hard Rock Hotel & Casino Hollywood in Hollywood, Florida, USA.

 Background

 The event was headlined by Luis Palomino against Austin Trout for the vacant BKFC Welterweight Championship.
 A women's flyweight bout with Christine Vicens and Sydney Smith was cancelled.
 An originally-scheduled flyweight bout between Matt Russo and Justin Street did not take place either.

 At the post-press conference, BKFC CEO David Feldman said this event was the highest-grossing and attended event for a combat sporting event at the Seminole Hard Rock Casino with almost 6,000 people in attendance.